 Modify the text as below:

-Visibility support is also provided across all topologies to maintain the illumination function in the absence of communication or in the idle or receive modes of operation.
+In case illumination function is required, visibility support is also provided in the absence of communication or in the idle or receive modes of operation.
 The purpose of this mode is to maintain illumination and mitigate flicker.

 Comment 25